rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

+Orphans are couplets, except the first couplets, that are not in the 'to' column, so people using the key cannot get to them.

-To check for the presence of orphans in a key:
+To find orphans in a key:

 ```bash
 > $orphans = array_slice(array_diff($from, $toCouplets), 1);